CERVICAL RETROLISTHESIS

 - Procedure: The damaged intervertebral disc is removed, and an artificial disc is implanted between the vertebrae.
 Unlike fusion, which eliminates movement, artificial disc replacement allows the patient to retain motion in the affected segment.

 - Indications: Disc replacement is considered in younger patients with isolated disc degeneration who prefer to preserve mobility.
-However, doctors are hesitant to use it for for patients with severe instability or advanced degenerative changes.
+However, doctors are hesitant to use it for patients with severe instability or advanced degenerative changes.

 Laminectomy or Laminoplasty

-In cases of severe nerve compression or spinal stenosis due to cervical retrolisthesis, doctors will use laminectomy or laminoplasty to decompress the spinal cord or nerve roots.
+In cases of severe nerve compression or spinal stenosis due to cervical retrolisthesis, doctors will use a laminectomy or laminoplasty to decompress the spinal cord or nerve roots.

 - Laminectomy: The surgeon removes part of the vertebral bone (lamina) to create more space for the spinal cord and nerve roots.
 This reduces pressure and alleviates symptoms caused by nerve compression.